heaths/azcrypto/README.md

 [![codecov](https://codecov.io/gh/heaths/azcrypto/branch/main/graph/badge.svg?token=uL62c7z0zO)](https://codecov.io/gh/heaths/azcrypto)

 This module provides a cryptography client for the [Azure Key Vault Keys client module for Go][azkeys].
 This project is **not** supported by the Azure SDK team, but does align with the cryptography clients in other supported languages like the [CryptographyClient] I wrote for the Azure SDK for .NET.
+See [related projects](#related-projects) for more information.

 ## Getting started